Mephisto (wrestler): Los Infernales (2001–2006)

-On June 23, 2002, Los Infernales won the Mexican National Trios Championship from Olímpico, Mr. Niebla and Safari.
-After they won the championship they began feuding with La Familia de Tijuana (Nicho el Millonario, Halloween and Damián 666).
-The trio lost the title to La Familia on September 27, 2002, but continued feuding into 2003.
-When Nicho stopped appearing for CMLL the trios championship was vacated but Los Infernales refused to take them without a match.
-This storyline led to an eight-team trios title tournament whichLos Infernales did not win.
-Instead Los Infernales did win a tournament to become the number one contenders for the CMLL World Trios Championship but lost to champions Black Tiger III, Dr. Wagner Jr. and Universo 2000 on August 1, 2003.
-At the end of the year, Averno and Mephisto turned on Satánico but there was little to feuding afterwards they split from the group and ventured out on their own.
-On February 4, 2004, Mephisto defeated El Satánico to win the CMLL World Welterweight Championship at CMLL's home at Arena México.
+On June 23, 2002, Los Infernales won the Mexican National Trios Championship from Olímpico, Mr. Niebla and Safari, which they lost to La Familia de Tijuana (Nicho el Millonario, Halloween and Damián 666) on September 27.
+When Nicho stopped appearing for CMLL during their feud, the trios championship was vacated, but Los Infernales refused to take them without a match.
+This storyline led to an eight-team trios title tournament that Los Infernales lost.
+Instead, they won a tournament to become the number one contenders for the CMLL World Trios Championship, but lost to champions Black Tiger III, Dr. Wagner Jr. and Universo 2000 on August 1.
+At the end of the year, Averno and Mephisto turned on Satánico and split from the group, venturing out on their own.
+On February 4, 2004, Mephisto defeated El Satánico to win the CMLL World Welterweight Championship, which he successfully defended against the likes of Volador Jr., Zumbido, Felino and Neutrón.